Is "Research Democratization" good? Who benefits and what should be considered?

 So… as you look at these positions, or consider asking an employee to train others in your org on UXR, I recommend the following:

-3. Confirm that the people who will be trained are genuinely interested, have skin in the game, the time to learn on top of their current FT jobs, and there will be regular opportunities for them to apply their new found knowledge.
+3. Confirm that the people who will be trained are genuinely interested, have skin in the game, have the time to learn on top of their current FT jobs, and there will be regular opportunities for them to apply their newfound knowledge.

 Hiring managers, please consider the above before asking someone on your team to take this on “as part of their role.”
 It truly is an entirely different skill set that requires a significant amount of time, effort and experience to do well.